 For the berry layers

-- Make the cranberry paste with the blender and rub through a sieve to get rid of small seeds and skin.
+- Put the cranberries with a bit of water in a saucepan and cook untill they are tender.
+Make the cranberry paste with the blender and rub through a sieve to get rid of small seeds and skin.
 Use it for every third layer of the cake.

 I’d love to hear from you!